public interface AWSKMS

 When creating a symmetric CMK, you don't need to specify the

-or KeyUsage
+CustomerMasterKeySpec or KeyUsage parameters.

-The default value for CustomerMasterKeySpec
+The default value for CustomerMasterKeySpec,

-, and the default value for
+SYMMETRIC_DEFAULT, and the default value for

-, are the only valid
+KeyUsage, ENCRYPT_DECRYPT, are the only valid

 values for symmetric CMKs.